ezhangle/clok/README.md

 undefined and likely catestrophic behavior.

-The 'context' field of the config is a user parameter that'll be passed into all the contexts, allows for the user to maintain state without any globals.
+The 'context' field of the config is a user parameter that'll be passed into all the callbacks, allows for the user to maintain state without any globals.